MAsuamah/jest-another-RPG/README.md

 basic code tests using the Jest framework.

 ## How to Install
-You must first clone this repository onto your local machine, cd into the root folder of team-machine and run `npm install`.
+You must first clone this repository onto your local machine, cd into the root folder of jest-another-rpg and run `npm install`.

 ## How to Play
 * While in the root folder run `node app.js` to start the application.
 You will be prompted to enter your player name.